AliGangeh/APL/README.md

 # Project Daedalus

 From the Aggie Propulsion Labs at Davis.
 Project Daedalus is a tool to help design and optimize liquid rockets.
+Stay Tuned